Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Treasure Pit.md

 #### Treasure
 At the other end of the 'J' shaped shaft lies a waterproof and airtight chest (DC 30 thievery to open with tools).
-Finding and sharing this treasure with [[Ishirou]] completes his loyalty quest.
+Finding and sharing this treasure with [[Tatsu]] completes his loyalty quest.
 - 200 sp
 - 50 gp
 - 5 pp